serdarsemen/AIBrokers/README.md

 ## Prerequisites

 - Python 3.9 or higher (Python 2.x is not supported)
-- OpenAI API key with access to GPT-4
+- OpenAI API key with access to GPT-4 OR Azure OpenAI API access
 - Poetry package manager

 ### Setting up Python 3.9+